Fantorangen

 Fantorangen is a Norwegian television character known from Norwegian Broadcasting Corporation (NRK), where they have their own program on the children's channel NRK Super.
-The puppet has been operated by Berit Nermoen, Miriam Jacobsen and today Inger Gundersen.
+The puppet has been operated by Berit Nermoen, Miriam Jacobsen and currently Inger Gundersen.

 The physical puppet was created in 2007 by visual artist Tiina Suhonen in collaboration with NRK's costume department.
 With their slightly mischievous personality, they have become one of NRK's most popular characters for children.
 As a result of the success, music videos, books and licensed products have been made with Fantorangen, including acts with Berit Nermoen at various festivals and other cultural events.

 History

 Fantorangen was originally called "Orangufanten", and was a mixture of an orangutan and an elephant.
 Orangufanten + two other characters (Kuraffen and Elgøyen) was created by Endre Skandfer at Qvisten Animation for a vignette for NRK's BarneTV.

 Later they were redesigned and renamed Fantorangen for the launch of the TV channel NRK Super.

 Fantorangen was given their present form in 2007, by Stig Saxegaard at Qvisten Animation, for a new set of animated vignettes.
 NRK later made a puppet of Fantorangen.
 The leading puppet maker was visual artist Tiina Suhonen.

 In December 2007, Fantorangen debuted with their own program for young children (2–4 years) in conjunction with the launch of the new channel NRK Super.
 The program ran seven days a week for 30 minutes, and Fantorangen typically made two or three appearances.